TheCodeSojourner/parens-from-the-past/chapters/chapter1.md

 ---

 Back in his hotel room, Alex couldn't sleep.
 The encounter at the museum kept replaying in his mind.
 He sat at the small desk by the window, opened his notebook, and began sketching a new approach to the memory layout problem.
-The compiler could do most of the heavy lifting if it knew enough at compile time.
+The compiler could do some of the heavy lifting if it knew enough at compile time.
 Templates could handle the type resolution.
 All he needed was to define the right abstractions.

 The hotel room was small but comfortable.
 A framed print of Goethe hung on the wall, the great German thinker's eyes seeming to follow him as he worked.
 His grandfather would have appreciated the irony, leaving Germany to find a better life, only for his grandson to return with ideas about persistence.

-Alex thought about the two people Elena had mentioned.
+Alex thought about the two other lunatics Elena had mentioned.
 Raj and Kai.
 He pulled up his phone and searched for them.

 Raj Patel.
 Quantum physicist, currently at TU Darmstadt.
 Several papers on topological quantum computing and Majorana zero modes.
 Young, brilliant, with a reputation for working barefoot even in the lab, a quirk that had earned him the nickname "the quantum monk" among peers.

 Kai Le.
 Hardware engineer extraordinaire.
 Vietnamese background.
 Special focus on ultra-low-power embedded C++ systems.
 Famous for a demonstration where he'd flown a drone for 72 hours on a single charge by implementing a novel memory management algorithm.
 A string of posts on the STM32 forums showed he'd been trying similar approaches to Alex's, but hitting the same walls.

 Interesting company Elena kept.
 They certainly weren't conventional thinkers.
-But then, conventional thinking rarely led to breakthroughs.
+But then, conventional thinking rarely led to valuable progress.

 Alex added a few more notes to his implementation sketch, then closed the notebook.
 He needed to simplify further.
 The genius of Church's lambda calculus was its minimalism.
 The same for McCarthy's LISP, a few primitive operators and special forms.
-Hickey's Clojure had distilled OO complexity into the elegant simplicity of immutable data and pure functions.
+Hickey's Clojure had distilled Object-Orientation's complexity into the elegant simplicity of immutable data and pure functions.

 What was the absolute minimum he needed to bring that same power to embedded systems?